3. Talk to a French lawyer

-If you choose French, your lawyer or paralegal must have enough knowledge of French to be able to:
+If you choose French, your legal representative must have enough knowledge of French to:

 - speak and write the language in a way you both understand

-- do a good job representing you at court hearings
+- do a good job of representing you at court hearings

-If they can’t do these things, they should tell you they can’t work for you.
-They should get your permission to refer you to someone else who can provide services in French.
+If they can't do these things, they should tell you they can't work for you.
+They should ask for your permission to refer you to someone else who can provide services in French.

 When you meet with a lawyer, ask questions like: